VasilGeorgiev39/MechInterp/Absent World Representations.md

 ### Generating the dataset

 Thankfully people have already [precomputed](https://github.com/syzygy1/tb) all chess endings with 7 or less prieces and there is even a [python interface for it](https://python-chess.readthedocs.io/en/latest/syzygy.html).
-The format of the engame database is that for every position you get a [Win-Draw-Loss evaluation](https://lczero.org/blog/2020/04/wdl-head/) (not interesting in this case as white is always winning) and a [Depth-to-zeroing](https://en.wikipedia.org/wiki/Endgame_tablebase#Generating_tablebases) (DTZ) which in this case would be Depth-to-mate.
+The format of the endgame database is that for every position you get a [Win-Draw-Loss evaluation](https://lczero.org/blog/2020/04/wdl-head/) (not interesting in this case as white is always winning) and a [Depth-to-zeroing](https://en.wikipedia.org/wiki/Endgame_tablebase#Generating_tablebases) (DTZ) which in this case would be Depth-to-mate.
 I made a script that for a given position samples all possible moves and chooses the one that minimizes the DTZ (or maximize it for black)

 To generate a large set of positions I generated the **first 10 moves at random**.